 PERMITTED ACCESS - HIKE, BIKE OR HORSEBACK RIDE:

 If you would like to obtain a permit to hike, bike or horseback ride at Willow Creek, simply follow these steps:

 1. Read these details

-2. Download an application & bring it with you to an orientation (see links in right column)
+2. Download a Willow Creek Application & The MRC Seed Orchard Application bring them both with you to an orientation (see links in right column)